 As the years passed, Bernard spent more and more time shut up in his office, the weight of the AI+ disaster playing heavily on his mind, and the possibility of righting the whole tragic affair progressively becoming his sole obsession.

-And so, Bernard’s story arrives at the pivotal moment in history where all of our stories will converge: July 4th, 2020.
+And so, Bernard’s story arrives at the pivotal moment in history where all of our stories will eventually converge: July 4th, 2020.

-On this particular night, in honor of the easing of restrictions on group gatherings recently allowed, a small band of passionate climate change activists—the Eco-Vigilante Action Group (E-VAG)—are holding a strategic planning meeting in Bernard’s Bookstore.
+On this particular night, to honor of the easing of restrictions on group gatherings recently allowed, a small band of passionate climate change activists—the Eco-Vigilante Action Group (E-VAG)—are holding a strategic planning meeting in Bernard’s Bookstore.
 Bernard, Mrs Chu, and Amir are sitting together talking.
 Amir is Bernard’s current bookstore manager, and he lives in the studio at the rear of the bookstore now that Bernard and Adam have moved into the third-floor apartment vacated when I moved out of the building a few years back.
 Five other members of E-VAG are also present.
 Adam, William, Alex Abercrombie—Ken Abercrombie's gay and recently estranged son—and I arrive after our evening performances at The Garden Cabaret to join the meeting.